microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_azuresentinel/_index.md

 ---
 type: docs
-title: "Azure Sentinel"
+title: "Microsoft Sentinel"
-linkTitle: "Azure Sentinel"
+linkTitle: "Microsoft Sentinel"
 weight: 8
 description: >
 ---

-## Connect Azure Arc-enabled servers to Azure Sentinel
+## Connect Azure Arc-enabled servers to Microsoft Sentinel

-The following Jumpstart scenario will guide you on how to onboard Azure Arc-enabled servers on to [Azure Sentinel](https://docs.microsoft.com/es-es/azure/sentinel/), so you can start collecting security-related events and start correlating them with other data sources.
+The following Jumpstart scenario will guide you on how to onboard Azure Arc-enabled servers on to [Microsoft Sentinel](https://docs.microsoft.com/es-es/azure/sentinel/), so you can start collecting security-related events and start correlating them with other data sources.

-In this guide, you will enable and configure Azure Sentinel on your Azure subscription.
+In this guide, you will enable and configure Microsoft Sentinel on your Azure subscription.
 To complete this process you will:

 * Setup a Log Analytics Workspace where logs and events will be aggregated for analysis and correlation.

-* Enable Azure Sentinel on the workspace.
+* Enable Microsoft Sentinel on the workspace.

 * Onboard Azure Arc-enabled servers on Sentinel by using the extension management feature and Azure Policies.